martenframework/marten-auth/README.md

 ## About this shard

 Marten Auth provides low-level helpers in order to implement authentication features within a Marten project.
-The preferred way to use this shard is to generate projects with built-in authentication by leveraging the [`new`](https://martenframework.com/docs/development/reference/management-commands#new) management command.
+The preferred way to use this shard is to either:

+* Generate projects with built-in authentication by leveraging the [`new`](https://martenframework.com/docs/development/reference/management-commands#new) management command.
+* Or to generate an authentication application within existing projects through the use of the [`auth`](https://martenframework.com/docs/development/reference/generators#auth) generator.

 You can refer to the [Authentication section](https://martenframework.com/docs/authentication) of the Marten documentation to learn more about authentication.

 ## Authors